 - Best uses: Representative office are recommended for Clients that wish to promote and explore the Omani market, without carrying any commercial activity in the country.

-- Foreign companies that do not wish to register in Oman are allowed to conduct business through commercial agents;
+- Foreign companies looking to do business in Oman and are not keen to register a local company or branch in Oman are permitted to conduct business through local commercial agents;

 - The agreement with the local agency must be registered with the Ministry of Commerce and Industry (MOCI);